-Photo 3 - Looking S. along the hwy at the slide scarp that has extended into the SB shoulder to within 0.3 m of the white line beyond the south end of the upper pile wall at Site #3.
+Photo 2 - Looking south at the slide scarp that has extended into the SB shoulder to within 0.3 m of the white line beyond the south end of the upper pile wall at Site 3.

-Photo 4 - Looking north at the toe of the slide that pushed debris against and around the arch culvert outlet headwall.
+Photo 3 - Looking north at the toe of the slide that pushed debris against and around the arch culvert outlet headwall at Site 3.
+Note the cut trees on the south side of the arch culvert.

-Photo 5 - Drone photo of the slide south of the pile wall at Site #3.
+Photo 4 - Looking east at the body and scarp face of the slide between the south end of the pile wall and the arch culvert at Site 3.